The Gambler from Natchez: Plot

 Vance's enemies try to frame him by planting Garonne's body in his hotel room, but St. Germaine is caught in the act.
 With Vance in pursuit, St. Germaine falls to his death.

-Vance then has Barbee gamble at Cruz's casino.
-Barbee secretly marks the cards, so that when Vance brings Commissioner Renard, he can "prove" that Cruz is cheating his patrons.
-Renard revokes Cruz's license.
-Cruz strikes Vance in the face, which leads to a duel.
-Before the pistol duel, Vance gets Cruz to bet his stake in the Baton Rouge against Vance's inheritance of $50,000.
-Cruz fires, but only nicks Vance's cheek.
-Vance holds his fire, offering to spare Cruz if he will confess what really happened to Vance's father.
-Cruz agrees, but then draws a derringer, and Vance kills him.
+Vance then has Barbee pose as a fabulously wealthy owner of a coffee plantation in order to gamble at Cadiz's casino.
+When Barbee begins to win, Cadiz sends a ringer to the table who gives a code phrase to the dealer to switch to marked cards.
+Barbee spots the marked cards, so he gives the prearranged signal to Vance who then brings Commissioner Renard to Barbee's table.
+Vance proceeds to prove that Cadiz is cheating his patrons.
+Renard revokes Cadiz's license.
+Cadiz strikes Vance in the face, which leads to a duel.
+Before the pistol duel, Vance gets Cadiz to bet his stake in the Baton Rouge against Vance's inheritance of $50,000.
+Cadiz fires, but only nicks Vance's cheek.
+Vance holds his fire, offering to spare Cadiz if he will confess what really happened to Vance's father.
+Cadiz agrees, but then draws a derringer, and Vance kills him.

-When Rivage's final scheme fails, involving sending his sister to Vance's room, he challenges Vance to one hand of 21, each wagering their half share of the Baton Rouge.
+When Rivage's final scheme fails, which involves sending his sister to Vance's room in order to compromise him, he challenges Vance to one hand of 21, each wagering their half share of the Baton Rouge.
 When Vance wins, Rivage once again bets Araby against the riverboat.
-He loses again, just as he did against Vance's father.
+He loses again by drawing a three of spades and going over 21, just as he did against Vance's father.
 He then draws his cane sword and attacks the unarmed Vance.
 Melanie throws Vance a sword, and a prolonged duel ensues.
 Etienne waits to throw his knife, but Josh deals with him.
 Then Vance kills Rivage.

 Afterward, Vance returns the estate's deed to a grateful Ivette.
 She invites him to stay with her, but he has other plans, which include Melanie.